swordandsource/best-dnd-resources-for-dms/README.md

 ## Worldbuilding apps & campaign managers

 - [LegendKeeper](https://www.legendkeeper.com/) - LegendKeeper is still in beta but is positioned to become the best app for worldbuilders.
 The attention to design detail and performance is unmatched.

+## Find a D&D game

+- [StartPlaying](https://startplaying.games/) - A platform for finding roleplaying games run by professional Game Masters.
+I've used it a few times as a player and always enjoyed it.
+As a Game Master, it could be a great place to get your name out there and make some extra cash.